KamalAbdali/PolymathKeyboardWin/Readme.txt

 limited experimentation, the combination LibreOffice + STIX fonts has worked out the best.

-The file "US-PolymathKeyboardWin.pdf" (in the "distrib" directory below) is a printable one-page keyboard map for reference.
+The file "US-PolymathKeyboardWinLnx.pdf" (in the "distrib" directory below) is a printable one-page keyboard map for reference.